CSCI-526/main-skill-limited-1/DiceRogue/Doc/TUTORIAL_SCENE_WALKTHROUGH.md

    - Color: White
    - Word Wrapping: Enabled

-### 4.3: Create Continue/Skip Button
+### 4.3: Create "Next" Button
 1. Under `TutorialPromptPanel`:
    - Right-click **TutorialPromptPanel** > **UI > Button - TextMeshPro**
    - Name it: `ContinueButton`
-   - Position: Bottom center
+   - Position: Bottom center (anchor to lower middle)
-   - Text: "Continue" or "Next"
+   - Text: "Next"
-   - Size: Appropriate (e.g., 200x50)
+   - Size: Around 200x60 works well

-### 4.4: Create Skip Tutorial Button
+### 4.4: (Optional) Skip Tutorial Button
+If you want to let players skip the tutorial later, you can add a button for it.
+The default script hides it, so feel free to skip this for now.
 1. Under Canvas (not in TutorialPromptPanel):
    - Right-click **Canvas** > **UI > Button - TextMeshPro**
    - Name it: `SkipTutorialButton`